justinhuie/imposter-mobile-app/README.md

 ## Tech Stack

-- **Frontend:** React Native, Expo, TypeScript
+- **Frontend:** React Native, Expo, TypeScript - For cross-platform support
-- **Routing:** Expo Router
+- **Routing:** Expo Router - Simple navigation
-- **Storage:** AsyncStorage
+- **Storage:** AsyncStorage - Cache custom categories locally
-- **Backend:** Custom Express API (see `imposter-api`)
+- **Backend:** Custom Express API (see `imposter-api`) - Manage game state
-- **Deployment:** Expo (mobile), Fly.io (API)
+- **Deployment:** Expo (mobile), Fly.io (API) - For backend deployment

 ---

-## Architecture Highlights
+## Implementation Notes

-- File-based routing with Expo Router
-- Local caching of categories to reduce API calls and improve load times
-- Clear separation between game setup, reveal flow, and endgame logic
-- UI that handles expired or missing games
+- This app uses Expo Router so it's easier to iterate on the game flow as screens were added and removed
+- Categories are cached locally using AsyncStorage so the game does not depend on the backend once a round starts
-- Backend-driven game state with stateless client requests
+- Client is kept lightweight as game state lives on the backend

 ---